ADirin/OTP1_LectureMaterial/Week4_dependencies/HomeAssignment/Laskin.md

 - [Java Code Coverage Tools](http://en.wikipedia.org/wiki/Java_Code_Coverage_Tools)

 ## Submission:
-- Save the coverage report as an HTML page.
+- Add the HTML file (the whole site folder) into your metropolia HTML folder.
-- Attach a screenshot of the test results from Maven.
+- Attach a screenshot of the test results along with you public HTML link to Oma.